Mâche–also called corn salad and lamb’s lettuce–is a mild-flavored salad green. Mâche (say ‘mah-sh’) can also be steamed and served as a vegetable.

 - Mâche will keep in the refrigerator crisper for 2 days wrapped in a paper towel and placed in a perforated plastic bag.

-Prepare.
-Do not wash mâche until just before serving.
-Avoid soaking the leaves and drain thoroughly.
-Trim away rootlets.
+- Do not wash mâche until just before serving.
+Be sure to drain thoroughly.

-- Mâche can be served alone or combined with other tender leaf lettuces such as Boston or Bibb.
+- Mâche can be served alone or combined with other tender leafy lettuces such as Boston or Bibb.
 Corn salad is a common ingredient of mesclun, the lettuce green mix.
-Mix the subtle flavored mâche with pungent greens such as cress or mustard.
+Mix the subtly flavored mâche with pungent greens such as cress or mustard.
 Use mâche with winter greens such as Belgian endive or Treviso radicchio and frisée.